ThomasWeinert/carica-io/README.md

            +---------------+
 ```

-*Carica\Io* provides the classes for event based programming and a simple web server.
+*Carica/Io* provides the classes for event based programming and a simple web server.
 It defines interfaces for hardware control (Pin, ShiftOut, ...).
-[Carica Firmata](https://github.com/ThomasWeinert/carica-firmata) is a client library
+[Carica/Firmata](https://github.com/ThomasWeinert/carica-firmata) is a client library
 for the Firmata protocol it allows to control
 Arduino boards over a serial or a network connection.
-[Carica\GPIO](https://github.com/ThomasWeinert/carica-gpio) implements GPIO
+[Carica/GPIO](https://github.com/ThomasWeinert/carica-gpio) implements GPIO
 into PHP using the file system or the WiringPI library for the Raspberry PI.

-[Carica\Chip](https://github.com/ThomasWeinert/carica-chip) implements classes for hardware objects.
+[Carica/Chip](https://github.com/ThomasWeinert/carica-chip) implements classes for hardware objects.
 Like a LED, a RGB-LED, a Servo,...

 Usage
 -----